Brand name: Caverject, Edex, Prostin VR

-Contact your doctor immediately if the following side effects occur:
+Contact your doctor immediately if you have these side effects:

 - Curving of the penis with pain during an erection

-- Erection continues for four to six hours with severe and continuing pain in the penis
+- Erection continues for longer than 2 hours with severe and continuing pain in the penis

 - Swelling in or pain of the testes